 Niagara from the Trail : Wonders and History

-Niagara on the Trail
+Niagara From the Trail

 Most people know of this region for the iconic falls at the heart of the area, the idealized Victorian village of Niagara-on-the-Lake, the plays at the Shaw Festival, and the regional wines.
-Yet there is so much more to this district, from its Indigenous roots, to the legacy of British Loyalists, to women’s history and the achievements of Laura Secord, to British and Canadian military history, to print and political culture, to Black Canadian history on the route of the Underground Railroad.
+Yet there is so much more to this district, from its Indigenous roots to the legacy of British Loyalists, to women’s history and the achievements of Laura Secord, to British and Canadian military history, to print and political culture, to Black Canadian history on the route of the Underground Railroad.
 To venture along the Niagara shorelines and through to Short Hills Provincial Park is to trek along a historical route amid a living museum that spans over 100 km.

 Natural Wonders, Historic Importance